almighty-loaf/youtube-music-takeout-organizer/README.md

     .\Organize-Music.ps1 -MusicPath "C:\yourpath\music (library and uploads)" -Verbose
     ```
 8. Manually organize any remaining unprocessed files.
-9. Review the Various Artists folder and reorganize the songs here as necessary.
+9. Review the Various Artists folder and reorganize the songs here as needed.
-10. Update file names and metadata if desired.
+10. Update file names and metadata tags as needed.
 (Mp3Tag, MusicBrainz Picard, etc.)
 11. Move the folders to their final destination.
-12. ***Highly Recommended*** - Create a proper backup strategy for your music so that you never have to export from YouTube Music again. 😉
+12. **🔶Highly Recommended!** - Create a proper backup strategy for your music so that you never have to export from YouTube Music again. 😉

 ## Limitations
 - This script can only read file metadata within Windows, which results in more files being skipped when run on Linux or macOS.